Kris, founder of Cacao for Beings, smiling in a lush cacao forest

 OUR MISSION

-Our mission is to nourish and support the well-being of all beings through heirloom Criollo ceremonial cacao and intentional practices that invite embodiment, slowness, and presence.
+Our mission is to nourish the well-being of people and planet through heirloom Criollo ceremonial cacao, meditation, sound healing, and yoga — simple practices to invite embodiment, slowness, and presence.

 Our Values